learn-thrive-group

 Virtual interviews: Applicants are urged to come to campus for their interview and partake in all audition day activities, meet the faculty, and tour the facilities and campus.
 However, the faculty understands it is not always possible to interview in person, so virtual interviews are available on the virtual experience day.

 • Feb.
-17, 2024: Virtual meeting/interview with recorded audition.
-Faculty highly recommend attending your audition / interview in person.
+15, 2025: Virtual interview and recorded audition submission.
+Faculty highly recommend attending your interview in person.

 Audition dates

 • Feb.
-17, 2024: Virtual interview and recorded audition submission.
-Faculty highly recommend attending your audition / interview in person.
+15, 2025: Virtual interview and recorded audition submission.
+Faculty highly recommend attending your audition in person.

 What to prepare for your audition: